privet-kitty/dufy/README.md

 * Observer (Color Matching Functions): CIE 1931 2&deg; Standard Observer, CIE 1964 10&deg;.
 Other observer model can be defined by color matching data.
 * Color difference: Delta-E<sup>*</sup><sub>ab</sub>, CIE94, CIEDE2000.
 * Chromatic adaptaion transform: Bradford, Von Kries, etc. User-defined CAT is also available.

+# Documentation
+Besides this README file, most of the documentation is written as docstrings in the source code.
+Some other information is in [github wiki](https://github.com/privet-kitty/dufy/wiki).

 # Dependencies